Skip to main content

 3. Recalibrate using Method 1

-4. If persistent, the pinch sensor may need service
+5. If it still reverses, the pinch sensor may need service

 Gap When Door Closes